paperplane/Puppet-Zabbix/README.md

 puppet-zabbix
 =============

+Spec File For Zabbix 2.2
-puppet module to manage zabbix
+Puppet module to manage Zabbix